danloveg/Get-DigitalObjects/README.md

 `Get-DigitalObjects` requires two things to start downloading objects:

 1. A CSV exported from AtoM.
-This CSV must have a column named `digitalObjectURI` or `digitalObjectPath` with URLs to digital objects.
+This CSV must have a column named `digitalObjectURI`.
 2. The base URL to your AtoM instance.

 Let's assume you have a properly formatted CSV exported from AtoM at `C:\Users\you\digitalObjects.csv`, and your AtoM is accessible at `https://youratom.com`.
 Then, you can download the files in the CSV with: